EDMdesigner/EDMdesigner-API-Doc/README.md

   - galleryDeleteRoute {String} the delete route of the api key
   - galleryCopyRoute {String} the copy route of the api key
   - apiKey {String} the id of the api key
-  - skinConfig {Object} the skin configuration of the api key

 Or in case of of limit and skip parameters sent an Object consists of:
   - totalCount {Number} The length of the full list